Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-The train journey from Oxford to Reading combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Oxford, you can get to Reading in just 21 minutes, making it an ideal and convenient choice for travelling between them.
+Taking the train from Oxford to Reading is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Oxford, you can arrive at Reading in just 45 minutes, making it a quick and convenient option for travelling between these two places.

 Cheaper train tickets for less busy times.
 Combine with Advance fares for the best deals.